ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

     - The data file can include up to one million rows of sensitive data across all data sources.
     - The data file can include up to 32 fields per data source.
     - The data file can include up to five indexed columns per data source.
-    - Data refresh can occur weekly (during preview).
+    - Data refresh can occur weekly (but not more often during preview).

 2. Set up a .xml file that represents the schema for the data in your .csv file.
 Name this file `edm.xlm`.
 As an example, the following .xml file defines the schema for our example SampleDataStore database.